 These Prana Halle Pants are some of my absolute favorite hiking pants and John loves the Prana Zion.
 They repel water, are lightweight and breathable, stretch and move with me, roll up if I get too hot, and dry SO fast.
-Plus, they don’t look as terrible as some hiking pants do.
+Plus, they are a little more fashionable than some hiking pants do. 😉

 Don’t get me wrong, I love cotton.
 And, I’ve totally been known to wear a cotton tank or t-shirt on a hike.
 But, I’ll also have another option in my pack as well that is not cotton.